hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-config-overwrite.md

 ---
-title: Configure overwrite management of a Salesforce CI/CD Project
+title: Configure overwrite management on a Salesforce CI/CD Project
 description: Learn how to manage packageDeployOnce.xml and packageDeployOnChange.xml
 ---
 <!-- markdownlint-disable MD013 -->